 During the development of the OCR feature, it was discovered that the speed of detection and the ability to run multiple scanning threads simultaneously is greatly dependent on the kind of phone used.
-For example, the Samsung Galaxy S7 and Google Pixel we used for testing had no difficulty running at least 4 threads and is able to scan a passport or ID card almost instantly.
+For example, the Samsung Galaxy S7 and Google Pixel that were used for testing had no difficulty running at least four threads and is able to scan a passport or ID card almost instantly.
 However, scanning on a LG G4 and a Galaxy S3, being older phones, was more difficult.
 Those phones started visually lagging when multiple scanning threads were started.
-Of course optimization of the OCR feature is still possible, which could slightly improve detection speed and accuracy.
-Since OCR is a CPU intensive operation this problem will only to diminish in the future given that the technology improves.
+Of course optimization of the OCR feature is still possible, which could improve detection speed and accuracy.

-Surprisingly, the accuracy of the OCR is greatly dependent on the used document.
-One passport's MRZ might be scanned instantly while scanning another might cost a lot of effort.
-This may be because of a different contrast on the older passports or because of the particular order of letters in the machine-readable zone.
+Surprisingly, the accuracy of the OCR seemed to be greatly dependent on the used document.
+One passport's MRZ might be scanned instantly while scanning another might require a lot of effort.
+This may be because of a different contrast on the older passports or because of the particular order of letters in the MRZ.
 In particular, characters like 0, O and D or 8 and B are often wrongly interpreted.
 It is possible to write a piece of code that swaps known wrongly-interpreted characters, but this would involve checking many combinations as the list of possibly wrongly interpreted characters grows.
 In another attempt to increase the accuracy, some image processing was done.
 Attempts included changing the contrast, filtering colors, and converting to monochrome bitmap.
 This did not seem to have any significant, if any at all, effect on accuracy.
-This result was partly expected since Tesseract does image processing by itself using the Leptonica library [21].
+This result was partly expected since Tesseract does image processing by itself using the Leptonica library [27].

 Tesseract uses training data when doing its OCR scanning.
 This file contains information about the shapes of the letters used.
-This means that improved accuracy and speed can be achieved using a trained data file fine tuned to the ePassport's machine-readable zone.
-In [22], a specialized trained data file for MRZ can be found.
+This means that improved accuracy and speed can be achieved using a trained data file fine tuned to the ePassport's MRZ.
+Online [28] a specialized trained data file for MRZ was be found.
 Unfortunately this file caused crashes when performing the scan, likely due to a mismatch in versions the file was created for, and the version used in the application.
-This was encouraging to do some more research into creating test data for Tesseract, which led to a website that allows the upload of a TrueType-Font file and receive a trained data file for Tesseract [23].
-This process was surprisingly easy and had a significant effect on both detection speed and accuracy.
+This was encouraging to do some more research into creating test data for Tesseract, which led to a way to convert a TrueType-Font file to a trained data file for Tesseract [29].

-To ensure that the information obtained from the OCR scan is correct, the machine-readable zone provides several check digits [24-26].
-A method was implemented to check these digits to know when the machine-readable zone was interpreted correctly.
+To ensure that the information obtained from the OCR scan is correct, the MRZ provides several check digits [30-32].
+A method was implemented to check these digits to know when the MRZ was interpreted correctly.